locationtech/geomesa/docs/user/accumulo/commandline.rst

 Most commands require you to specify the connection to Accumulo.
 This generally includes the instance name, zookeeper hosts, username, and password (or Kerberos keytab file).
 Specify the instance with ``--instance-name`` and ``--zookeepers``, and the username and password with ``--user`` and ``--password``.
-The password argument may be omitted in order to avoid plaintext credentials in the bash history and process list - in this case it will be prompted case for later.
+The password argument may be omitted in order to avoid plaintext credentials in the process list - in this case it will be prompted for.
 To use Kerberos authentication instead of a password, use ``--keytab`` with a path to a Kerberos keytab file containing an entry for the specified user.
 Since a keytab file allows authentication without any further constraints, it should be protected appropriately.

 Instead of specifying the cluster connection explicitly, an appropriate ``accumulo-client.properties`` may be added to the classpath.
 See the